rashtastic/r1/index.md

 PCA models trained on per-faculty research metrics show the same trend.
 There is a relatively convincing cluster of metrics at $R^2>.6$ for rank 1 with the remaining metrics showing sharp decline with decreasing rank.

-N.B. the proximity of the bottom metrics' rank-1 terminal points does not suggest any similarity between them, only that they are poorly estimated by at that rank.
+N.B. the proximity of the bottom metrics' rank-1 terminal points does not suggest any similarity between them, only that they are poorly estimated at that rank.

 <br/>
 ### Research Metrics Biplot